4-4 6-3 enclosure, 3-3 invasion

 White can also interchange with before starting the ko.
 But beware of the possibility of playing at a.

-If white is already thick outside, she can also consider playing here.
+If White is already thick outside, she can also consider playing here.
 Assuming Black has to protect his cut with , White lives unconditionally.
-Black is very thick and has sente, but White managed to destroy all the points in the corner.
+Black is very thick and has sente, but White has managed to destroy all the points in the corner.

 For standard joseki 1, a Black concession at can be answered by or a.
 Which is the better move depends on the surrounding stones.
 In practice it would be hard to kill the corner after : White must have many local ko threats such as b.
 Black would quite like to exchange Black c for White d, to relieve shortage of liberties around the cutting point at e - but this also helps White form eyes.